 Concrete Countertops: Are they worth the investment?

-Of course, this is barring any costly installation mistakes or unforeseen market developments).
-And, while the same can be said in some markets, in others, the popularity and appearance of concrete countertops just hasn’t taken off.
-Even though the end result may look stunning, a potential buyer just may not be able to shake the mental association of “concrete” with “dirty,” “dusty,” and “sidewalk.”
+Of course, this is barring any costly installation mistakes or unforeseen market developments.
+And, sure, the same can be said in some markets.
+But in others, the popularity and appearance of concrete countertops just haven’t taken off.
+Yes, the end result may look stunning.
+But a potential buyer just may not be able to shake the mental association of “concrete” with “dirty,” “dusty,” and “sidewalk.”

 Market, Market, Market

-Many believe concrete countertops are one of those improvements that falls firmly on the DNDIY (Do Not Do It Yourself) side of the fence, because working with concrete indoors requires special, somewhat expensive equipment, and, because you are working with a liquid, unforeseen complications can have disastrous consequences on those brand new hardwood floors you had installed last week.
-So, hire a contractor, but do your research on concrete countertop installation first.
+Many believe concrete countertops are one of those improvements that falls firmly on the DNDIY (Do Not Do It Yourself) side of the fence.
+This is because working with concrete indoors requires special, somewhat expensive equipment.
+And because you are working with a liquid, unforeseen complications can have disastrous consequences on those brand new hardwood floors.
+So, hire a contractor.
+But do your research on concrete countertop installation first.

 Sink Photo Credit: Bultena Concrete